Deepayan137/gender_classification/README.md

 python test.py -c configs/faces.json -o results/ -d old

 ```
+## Parameters to be set
+1. -c path of configuration file
+2. -o path of output directory
+3. -d data set to be used

 ## Methodology
 We compute eigen face for each face image and use SVM classifier with an rbf kernel to do a binary
 classifucation between fale and female face images.